 Sevda Aydın, İzmir - Artı Gerçek writer and poet Fadıl Öztürk was given a suspended sentence of 1 year and 5 months imprisonment on terrorism charges at İzmir 2.
 High Criminal Court today. Öztürk will not serve prison time unless he is convicted on new criminal charges within five years.

-Öztürk's lawyer Aysun Akşehirlioğlu stated that the final opinion of the prosecutor was not based on legal grounds, and that the indictment was poorly prepared.
-She also mentioned that the evidence presented against him was composed of his writings and social media posts, which fall within the ambit of free speech cannot be considered as evidence for crime.
-Fadıl Öztürk took the floor to submit his defense and said: ”I have always been an advocate for peace.
+Öztürk's lawyer Aysun Akşehirlioğlu criticized the prosecutor’s final opinion for lacking a legal basis and being poorly prepared.
+She went on to note that the evidence presented against Öztürk is entirely composed of his writing and social media posts.
+Akşehirlioğlu argued that such material is covered by freedom of expression rights and cannot be legitimately relied upon. Öztürk concluded his defense by arguing that “I have always been an advocate for peace.
 I reject all accusations and request my acquittal.”

-After the hearing was over, poet Öztürk said: ”I write poems in the language that was imposed over me through assimilation.
+Upon the conclusion of the hearing, Öztürk connected his new sentence to writing.
+“I write poems in the language that was imposed over me through assimilation.
 Nobody ever thinks of it in this way.
 This is what really offends me.”